2016 Croydon tram derailment: Rail Accident Investigation Branch

 An update to the final report was issued on 24 October 2018.
 The update included the addition of a Transport for London (TfL) audit of Tram Operations Limited's fatigue risk management system, a copy of a letter sent to all UK tram operators and some minor technical corrections.
 In response to Recommendation 1 of the final report, the Light Rail Safety and Standards Board (LRSSB) was established.
 The ORR has observer status on the LRSSB.

 Transport for London

-TfL opened an investigation into the accident.
-It was expected to publish its report in early 2018.
+TfL commissioned SNC-Lavalin to carry out an investigation into the accident.
+The investigation report was published in January 2018.
 TfL stated that all recommendations from the RAIB final report would be implemented.